rantsandruse/pytorch_lstm_04imdb/README.md

 #### Our experiment with intrinsic dimensions
-To find out the intrinsic dimension of our LSTM model wrt IMDB dataset, I used [an existing github implementation](https://github.com/jgamper/intrinsic-dimensionality) with some minor modifications (see code [here]()).
+To find out the intrinsic dimension of our LSTM model wrt IMDB dataset, I used [an existing github implementation](https://github.com/jgamper/intrinsic-dimensionality) with some minor modifications (see code [here](https://github.com/rantsandruse/pytorch_lstm_04imdb/tree/main/intrinsic_dim)).

 This requires a two-step modification from a regular NN module:
-First, in the initialization stage: Declare the random P matrix, extract all weights from pytorch, store them in a class param and delete the originals:
+First, in the initialization stage: Declare the random projection matrix P, extract all weights from pytorch, store them in class parameters and delete the originals:

            for name, param in module.named_parameters():
                ...